This post may contain affiliate links. Please read my disclosure policy for more details.

 If you loved these ricotta desserts…

-If you’ve enjoyed this collection of ricotta dessert recipes, what about more indulgent yet easy treats that feature fresh fruit or veggies.
+If you’ve enjoyed this collection of desserts made with ricotta cheese, what about more indulgent yet easy treats that feature fresh fruit or veggies.
 Check out these delicious and easy recipes!

 If you make one of these incredible ricotta desserts, please let me know!
 Leave a comment, rate it or tag a photo #theclevermeal on Instagram.
 I would love to hear from you!